WillNickols/WillNickols.github.io/content/authors/admin/_index.md

       - Created a final review and held a 3-hour review lecture with guided problem solving
       - Hosted weekly office hours
       - In official student evaluations, 44 out of 45 students rated me “Excellent” (the highest rating) overall, and 41 out of 42 students rated my lectures and presentations “Excellent”
-      - Original section and final review material are available from [GitHub](https://www.github.com/WillNickols/Stat111)
+      - Original section and final review material are available from <a href="https://www.github.com/WillNickols/Stat111" target="_blank">GitHub</a>

   - position: Stat 139 Course Assistant
     company_name: Harvard University